IntuitiveHarmony/HarmonyHero/readme.md

 # Guitar Hero MIDI Controller

-In this project I use an Arduino Pro Micro to convert a Guitar Hero video game controller into a MIDI controller.
+### This project utilizes an Arduino Pro Micro to convert a Guitar Hero video game controller into a MIDI controller.

 <br>

-🔗 MIDI is a protocol that allows electronic or computer based musical instruments to communicate with each other
+🔗 MIDI is a serial protocol that allows electronic or computer based musical instruments to communicate with each other

 ✅ By completing this conversion the controller be able to control any MIDI enabled synthesizers you happen to have lying around